 If you register as a user of Booking Live then our services and any related communication will be delivered to you on the legal basis of the performance of a contract between us and you.

 We will collect and process the following information about you:

-Information you give us - this is information about you that you give us by filling in forms on our Website or by corresponding with us by phone, email or otherwise.
-It includes information you provide when you request to make a booking through our Website.
+Information you give us – this is information about you that you give us by filling in forms on our Website or by corresponding with us by phone, email or otherwise.
+It includes information you provide when you register with us through our Website.
 We only request from you the minimum data required for you to use our service.
-The information we require from you to sign up to our software or for a demonstration will include your full name, email address, phone number and company name.
+The information we require from you to sign up to our services or for a demonstration of our software will include your full name, email address, phone number and company name.

 Information we collect about you – Whenever you visit our Website we will automatically collect the following information:

-information about your visit - this includes the full Uniform Resource Locators (URL), clickstream to, through and from our site (including date and time), pages you have visited, page response times, download errors, length of visits to certain page and page interaction information (such as scrolling, clicks, and mouse-overs).
+- information about your visit – this includes the full Uniform Resource Locators (URL), clickstream to, through and from our Website (including date and time), pages you have visited, page response times, download errors, length of visits to certain page and page interaction information (such as scrolling, clicks, and mouse-overs).

 Where we hold and what we do with your information

 The information and content held on our Website is deployed geographically to maximise user experience.
 All information that could identify individuals within the European Union is stored exclusively within the European Union.
 We will never share your user information with third parties for promotional purposes.

 We hold our data with Zoho who are contracted by us for the provision of technical services.
 We remain responsible at all times for the security of your information, but if you want to know more about how we interact with Zoho you can view their Privacy Notice, amongst their other policies here.

 We may also disclose your information to third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Notice.